FelDev/felixparadis.com-v3/content/posts/routify-netlifycms.md

 {{< banner
     webpSrc="/images/posts/routify_netlifycms/banner.webp"
     fallbackSrc="/images/posts/routify_netlifycms/banner.jpeg"
-    alt="Netlifycms' logo with an arrow pointing to Routify's logo"
+    alt="Netlify CMS' logo with an arrow pointing to Routify's logo"
 >}}

 I chose Routify for a project and found close to zero doc on CMS integrations.
-After a bit of tinkering with Strapi, I figured I didn't want to spin up a heroku dyno just for the CMS of a jamstack site and decided to give netlifyCMS a try.
+After a bit of tinkering with Strapi, I figured I didn't want to spin up a heroku dyno just for the CMS of a jamstack site and decided to give Netlify CMS a try.
 The integration process was much smoother.

 I made a repository to demo the final result of this tutorial: [github.com/FelDev/routify-netlifycms](https://github.com/FelDev/routify-netlifycms)